Ghoonghats and Ghagras

 I can, of course, never forget my most memorable set visit yet – the day Balika Vadhu shot at a movie theater.
 As part of the plot, the women of the house, decked in their ghunghats and ghagras, go to the cinema to watch a screening of Dabangg.
 The sequence had been written, If I remember correctly, to promote the film’s upcoming TV premiere on Colors.
 The shoot will also always remain special as it marks the first time I met Surekha Sikri and Pratyusha Banerjee.
 Both women were beautiful actors, and may they rest in peace.

-For the Dabangg scene, the producers went all out, securing one of the last standing single-screen theaters (the name of which I cannot recall) to recreate Jaitsar’s cinema.
+For the Dabangg scene, the producers (and the channel) went all out, securing one of the last standing single-screen theaters (the name of which I cannot recall) to recreate Jaitsar’s cinema.
 It was a pricier, unconventional shoot that required numerous junior artists to fill the seats around the actors.
 Clearly, the cost seemed justified as the footage would span the duration of two episodes.

 I had learned the basics of cost justification just a few weeks prior when I penned a scene featuring Jagya and Gauri on a movie theater date.
 I was soon informed by the creative team that we couldn’t justify reserving an entire theater for a mere five-minute scene.
 The scene was then rewritten, with Jagya and Gauri now chatting on the road ‘outside’ the theater, ‘after’ they had watched their movie!